AmitXShukla/AmitXShukla/README.md

 If you don't find any solution, please open a new issue and include as much details as you can.

 - 🔭 I’m currently working on ...<br/>
-working on a big Data Science Project<br/>
+working on a big Data Science Project <a href="https://github.com/AmitXShukla/GeneralLedger.jl">GeneralLedger.jl</a><br/>
 Healthcare Management app using Flutter<br/>
-Pandemic Contact Tracing, Visitor Management App<br/>

 - 😄 My Bio: ...
 <A href="https://amitxshukla.github.io/aboutus">https://amitxshukla.github.io</a><br/>